KarasiewiczStephane/WitOMI/README.md

 Generate the data required to run this example
 ----------------------------------------------

-Get the data set “doubs” from the [ade4](https://cran.r-project.org/web/packages/ade4/index.html) package (Dray and Dufour 2007).
+Get the data set âdoubsâ from the [ade4](https://cran.r-project.org/web/packages/ade4/index.html) package (Dray and Dufour, 2007).
 This data set includes, fish species abundances along with environmental variables, and spatial coordinates for 30 sites.

 ``` r
 data(doubs)